How to Avoid Utility-Related Scams and Fraud

 Avoid being scammed

 Be cautious.
-Be wary of allowing an unknown salesperson into your home.
+Be wary of allowing an unknown person into your home.
 Be cautious of calling unfamiliar numbers.
 Hang up on callers who ask you to press a number or dial a toll-free phone number.

 Report scams